On the reconstruction of bandlimited signals from random samples quantized via noise-shaping: Introduction

 Let $R>1$ be a real number and assume that $\{x_i\}_{i=1}^m$ is a sequence of i.i.d random variables uniformly distributed on $[-R-3m^{\frac{1}{16}},R+3m^{\frac{1}{16}}]$.
 Suppose $m$ satisfies certain divisibility conditions and is sufficiently large.
-Given a real valued $\pi$-bandlimited function $f$ satisfying $\|f\|_{L^\infty(\mathbb{R})}\leq 1$.
 We prove the following two results in this paper.
-Firstly, in Theorem \ref{6001}, we show that by using a stable seventh-order $\Sigma\Delta$ quantization scheme, we attain the bound
+Firstly, in Theorem \ref{paper16001}, we show that by applying a stable seventh-order $\Sigma\Delta$ quantization scheme to randomly sign flipped samples of bandlimited functions, we attain the bound